-You are going to get a notification for every new message, but not all of them need a reply other than to say, no thanks.
+You will get a notification for every new message, but not all of them need a reply other than to say no thanks.

-Now you can write an auto-reply message that will be sent in reply to all of your contact form messages.
-You can even personalise it with the senders first name.
+Now you can write an auto-reply message that will be sent in reply to all your contact form messages.
+You can even personalize it with the sender’s first name.

-In your message, make it clear what action you are going to take and not going to take.
+In your message, make it clear what action you will take and not take.
 We use this message on our site.

 Thank you for your message.

 We get a lot of messages every day, and we are grateful for your comments and suggestions for improvements to our website.

 We read every message we receive, but we are sorry that we can’t respond to all of them.